MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-knowledge-management-embedded-knowledge-search.md

 ---
 > [!NOTE]
-> Duplicate detection rules don't work on the Knowledge Article entity.
+> During the creation of knowledge articles, duplicate detection rules aren't supported on the Knowledge Article entity.

 ## Set up knowledge management settings page manually for a model-driven app